crazyrascal/Advanced-Calculator/README.md

 ### Future of Project

-We are planning to make the program runnable in a executable file and have a sleak design to it with multiple different modes such as ```Area Calculator, Triangle Calculator, Graphing Calculator, IXL Helper``` these modes will be released over periods of times as we want high quality and working updates
+We are planning to make the program runnable in a executable file and have a sleak design to it with many different modes to help you on your math work and help you actually learn the skills, and even get ahead of your class by using our standards lookup tool

 ### IXL Lessons